 Since you’re definitely going to go, you might as well know what happens to you.
 That’s where this book comes in.

-Written with co-author Rich Maloof, This Will Kill You is already featured in Men's Fitness, is a Book of the Month selection from Quality Paperback Book Club . . . and you can get much more over at the official website.
+Written with co-author Rich Maloof, This Will Kill You is already featured in Men's Fitness, and is a Book of the Month selection from Quality Paperback Book Club.

 HP Newquist's "For Boys Only: The Biggest Baddest Book Ever" has won all kinds of awards and has been printed in special editions from China to Australia.